 The Gear

-The equipment is referred to as Alpine Touring or A.T. for short.
+Ski touring equipment is referred to as Alpine Touring or "A.T." for short.
 The skis have added functionality in the boot and binding to allow your foot to pivot on your toe.
 Adding a “skin” to the bottom of your ski provides grip on the snow allowing you to walk up the mountain.
 The boots also have a “walk mode” with an enhanced range of motion that makes movement feel more natural.
+Some telemark setups also have touring capability.

 If you don’t have your own alpine touring gear, you can rent skis, boots, and skins from White Pine Touring.
 These guys are experts and will set you up with everything you need and give you a tutorial on how to use it.